ganler/nnsmith-asplos-artifact/docs/source/markdown/rdmore.md

 In this artifact, we elaborated the main experiments ([](./evaluation.md)) and extra experiments ([](exp-extra)) in the paper.
 There is, honestly, still a few more experiments such as Figure 8 and Figure 9.
 They are not included in the artifact due to their minor importance and the cost of time (e.g., Figure 9 requires re-running the coverage experiments again in another setting which could take another day) & computing resources.
-Nevertheless, feel free to contact the artifact author if you are interested in these experiments and the artifact author will setup them on demand.
+Nevertheless, feel free to contact the artifact author over HotCRP if you are interested in these experiments and the artifact author will setup them on demand.